 The Link ID subfield shall be set to the link identifier of the AP affiliated with the associated AP MLD that is operating on the link that the non-AP MLD is requesting to add.
 The Complete Profile subfield and the STA MAC Address Present subfield shall be set to 1.
 The AP Removal Timer Present subfield shall be set to 0.
 The Reconfiguration Operation Type subfield shall be set to 2.
 The Operation Parameters Present subfield shall be set to 0.
 The NSTR Bitmap Size subfield shall be set to indicate the size of the NSTR Indication Bitmap subfield.

-The NSTR Indication Bitmap Present bit shall be set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the link ID, otherwise, this bit shall be set to 0.
+The NSTR Indication Bitmap Present (#22078)subfield shall be set to 1 if at least one NSTR link pair is present for the non-AP MLD that contains the link corresponding to the link ID, otherwise, this (#22078)subfield shall be set to 0.

-The STA MAC Address subfield in the STA Info field shall be set to the STA MAC address of the non-AP STA that is indicated for operation on the link requested to be added with the AP indicated by the link ID.
+The STA MAC Address subfield in the STA Info field shall be set to the (#22079)MAC address of the non-AP STA that will operate on the link which is requested to be added and indicated by the link ID.

-If the NSTR Indication Bitmap Present bit is set to 1, the NSTR Indication Bitmap subfield in the STA Info field shall be included and shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD, by setting the corresponding bit to 0 or 1.
+If the NSTR Indication Bitmap Present (#22078)subfield is set to 1, the NSTR Indication Bitmap subfield in the STA Info field shall be included and shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD, by setting the corresponding bit to 0 or 1.

 The STA Profile field shall include the complete profile for the corresponding non-AP STA identified by the STA MAC Address and shall consist of all the elements and fields that would be included in the STA Profile field for that non-AP STA in a Reassociation Request frame that includes the corresponding non-AP STA as a reported STA in the Basic Multi-Link element as defined in 35.3.3.3 (Advertisement of complete or partial per-link information) and 35.3.3.4 (Fields and elements not carried in a per-STA profile), except no inheritance is applied and all the applicable elements and fields are included in the STA Profile field itself.